MattWesemann/Compiler/README.md

     $ cd Hellman
     $ git clone https://github.com/MattWesemann/Compiler.git

-Make a build directory.
-It should work in or out of the source directory, but naming doesn't matter.
-I like keeping everything packaged under another directory, but they can be anywehre.
+Make a build directory (naming doesn't matter).
+While the code should work in or out of the source directory, it may be more convenient to keep everything packaged under another directory.

     $ mkdir build
     $ cd build